aurickk/PurgeMessages-Vencord/README.md

 # PurgeMessages Plugin

-A Vencord plugin for automated message deletion with bulk delete functionality.
+A Vencord plugin that addes `/vpurge` commands directly to Discord to automated bulk message deletion.

+> [!WARNING]
+> This plugin violates Discord's Terms of Service.
+Using client modifications and automating message actions can result in account termination.
+Use at your own risk.

 ## Installation